The project had the aim:

 - To disseminate and valorise the outputs and products of the project among the professional communities in European universities and beyond.

-The project will give learners in five countries the opportunity to participate in the piloting of the modules and to become promoters and facilitators/mentors for the participation of other people.
+The project gives learners in five countries the opportunity to participate in the piloting of the modules and to become promoters and facilitators/mentors for the participation of other people.
 The provision of lifelong learning for younger and older people and the organisational structures necessary for this type of provision in universities was improved.
 The dissemination activities provided case studies and evaluative reports that enabled other universities to valorise the results.
 Dissemination and valorisation were maximised through the associate partners.

 Products and outcomes: